amanv8060-staple/msd-sdk-python/docs/overview.md

 ## Core Concepts

-### Granules
+### Signed Data

-The fundamental unit in MSD is a **Granule**—a piece of data combined with its cryptographic signature.
-Every granule contains four essential elements:
+The fundamental unit in the Python SDK is **Signed Data** — a piece of data combined with its cryptographic signature.
+Every signed data envelope contains four essential elements:

 | Component | Purpose |
 |-----------|---------|